matiasmolinas/evolving-agents/README.md

 ---

+# ⚠️ Evolving Agents Toolkit (EAT) has evolved into LLM OS

+> **This repository is now archived.** The core architecture has been rewritten to support true self-modification and lower latency.

+### 👉 Go to the new repository: [LLM OS](https://github.com/EvolvingAgentsLabs/llm-os)

+---

+### Why the move?
+We hit a ceiling with the EAT architecture.
+The heavy reliance on Python dependency injection and MongoDB for **Agent Identity** made it difficult for the AI to modify itself.

+**In the new LLM OS, we introduced:**
+1.  **Hybrid Architecture:** Agents are defined in Markdown (Cognitive Layer) but run in Python (Somatic Layer).
+2.  **HOPE Protocol:** The system "crystallizes" its own thoughts into permanent Python tools automatically.
+3.  **Simplified Stack:** We removed MongoDB for *Agent Definitions* to allow for hot-reloading and self-creation.

+*(Note on Database: While LLM OS currently uses file-based memory for speed, we are researching a new Vector/Graph database implementation for "Deep Memory" in future versions.)*

+---

 ## 📚 Original EAT Documentation (Archived)

 **Build complex, adaptive AI agent systems designed for AI-First strategies.
 Define high-level goals, and let the toolkit orchestrate the discovery, creation, execution, and evolution of the agents and tools needed to achieve outcomes similar to sophisticated human workflows.**